How Can the Inverse Conway Manoeuvre Help Drive Organisational Change?

 For additional reading, Team Topologies by Matthew Skelton and Manuel Pais suggests a whole set of ideas, tools and structures, to take Conway’s thinking further and apply it to optimise organisation and technology for fast flow.

+Join now to become a member of the free CTO Craft Community, where you’ll get exclusive access to Slack channels, conference insights and other valuable content.
 Subscribe to Tech Manager Weekly for a free weekly dose of tech culture, hiring, development, process and more.